Location: Raleigh, North Carolina

-The Montessori School of Raleigh (MSR) seeks an Upper Elementary Lead Teacher for the 2023/2024 school year.
-Under the general direction of the Lower School Director, the ideal candidate will lead an Upper Elementary classroom and will oversee students 9-12 years of age.
-The Upper Elementary Lead Teacher will challenge each child to reach his/her fullest potential academically, emotionally, and physically in a prepared Montessori environment.
+The Montessori School of Raleigh (MSR) seeks a Toddler Lead Teacher for the 2023/2024 school year beginning August 1, 2023.
+Under the general direction of the Lower School Director, the ideal candidate will lead a Toddler classroom and partner with an assistant teacher to oversee a class of students 15 months - 3 years of age.
+The Toddler Lead Teacher will challenge each child to reach his/her fullest potential academically, emotionally, and physically in a prepared Montessori environment.

 Established in 1974, MSR is a vibrant and exceptional independent Montessori and International Baccalaureate (IB) World School school in the Triangle area serving 400+ students aged 6 weeks through 18 years.
 MSR is committed to the intellectual, ethical, and personal development of our students.
 Our beautifully designed and well-maintained Lead Mine Campus, situated on 10 acres in North Raleigh, comprises five buildings in a child-centered, village-like setting surrounded by wetlands and protected forest.
 Our Middle and Upper Schools are housed on an expansive 40-acre wooded campus in Brier Creek in Durham.
 Both sites were carefully planned and constructed to provide the nature-centered environments integral to Montessori practice.
 Driven by our core values of “Respect,” “Integrity,” “Community” and “Love of Learning,” MSR welcomes prospective employees of all backgrounds.
 We are committed to attracting and retaining the highest quality faculty and staff through a comprehensive compensation plan, including competitive salary and an expansive benefits package.
 MSR is accredited by AMS, Cognia, and the IBO.
 All MSR employees must be vaccinated against COVID-19.

-- Minimum five years teaching experience at the Upper Elementary level .
+- Minimum five years teaching experience at the Toddler level

 Essential Duties & Responsibilities

-- Prepare and maintain a Montessori environment in which the furnishings and materials are developmentally appropriate and provide academic purpose.
+- Prepare and maintain a prepared Montessori environment in which the furnishings and materials are developmentally appropriate and provide academic purpose

-- Ensure the safety and well-being of students in the classroom.
+- Ensure safety and well-being of students in the classroom

-- Partner with Student Support Services to ensure student success and developmental readiness.
+- Partner with Agility Lab to ensure student success and developmental readiness

-- Collaborate and participate within a divisional team.
+- Collaborate and participate within a divisional team and interdisciplinary teachers

-- Other duties as assigned by the Lower School Director and Head of School.
+- Other duties as assigned by the Head of School

 Physical Requirements and Work Environment